ga-dc/wdi5/w10/d02_bb_models_collections/lesson_plan.md

 ### Backbone
 - a js library that was built to mimic the rMVC structure of Rails
 - router, views, models/collections
-  - organize code into separate components that are able to interact fluidly with each other to build robus, client/browser based web applications
+  - organize code into separate components that are able to interact fluidly with each other to build robust, client/browser based web applications
-- not truly a "framework" in that their is much more flexibility and not nearly a rigidly defined structure like rails.
+- not truly a "framework" in that there is much more flexibility and not nearly a rigidly defined structure like rails.
 - meant be able to be changed/altered/configured to suit your needs
 - provides objects that help separate concerns on the front end
 - provides an interface, API, for communicating with a server back end